 - environmental hazards.

-Falls in the elderly can cause serious injuries and other consequences like impaired mobility, and a fall assessment is recommended for all older adults, at least once a year, and more frequently for at-risk patients.29,30 Screening involves questioning about fall history, e.g., do you have difficulty with balance or gait, have you had a fall in the past 12 months; if the patient or caretaker report positively to the questions, a more formal fall assessment can be done and there are several well-validated screening tests for fall assessment like the Timed Get Up and Go.29,30
+Falls in the elderly can cause serious injuries and other consequences like impaired mobility.
+A fall assessment is recommended for all older adults, at least once a year, and more frequently for at-risk patients (Lord, 2017).
+Screening involves questioning about fall history, e.g., do you have difficulty with balance or gait, have you had a fall in the past 12 months; if the patient or caretaker report positively to the questions, a more formal fall assessment can be done, and there are several well-validated screening tests for fall assessment like the Timed Get Up and Go (Lord, 2017).

-Fall prevention strategies can prevent falls, and given the multitude of possible causes, the interventions are done on a case-by-case basis.
-The patient may need a medication review and adjustment; exercise has been shown to reduce the risk of falls; the patient may need a psychologic intervention, or an environmental intervention is necessary.29,31
+Fall prevention strategies can prevent falls.
+Given the multitude of possible causes, the interventions are done case-by-case.
+The patient may need a medication review and adjustment; exercise has been shown to reduce the risk of falls; the patient may need a psychological intervention, or an environmental intervention is necessary (Lord, 2017).